Eppadham History, Family Crest & Coats of Arms

 The Welsh name Eppadham comes form from the hills and Moors of Wales where a very particular Celtic people, known as the Britons, thrived.
 This surname is derived from the personal name Adam.
 The surname Eppadham features the distinctive Welsh patronymic prefixes ab- and ap-.
 The original form of the name was ab-Adam or ap-Adam, but the prefixes have been assimilated into the surname over the course of time and the overall spelling has sometimes been extensively altered.

 The surname Eppadham was first found in Denbighshire (Welsh: Sir Ddinbych), a historic county in Northeast Wales, created by the Laws in Wales Act 1536.

-Important Dates for the Eppadham family
+Early History of the Eppadham family

 This web page shows only a small excerpt of our Eppadham research.
 Another 195 words (14 lines of text) covering the years 1292, 1300, 1327, 1377 and 1754 are included under the topic Early Eppadham History in all our PDF Extended History products and printed products wherever possible.